Robust assessment of asymmetric division in colon cancer cells: Discussions

 Here, we measured the segregation statistics of the cytoplasm of different colon cell types, finding that they are neatly distinct.
-CaCo2 cells exhibits the highest degree of cytoplasmic partition fluctuations, while HCT116 division is the one with lowest asymmetry.
-It is interesting to note that normal colon fibroblasts sit in between, suggesting that the cancer-associated dis-regulation of the normal cell activities leads to the reactivation of asymmetric cell division in a cancer-specific manner.
+CaCo2 cells exhibit the highest degree of cytoplasmic partition fluctuations, while HCT116 division is the one with the lowest asymmetry.
+It is interesting to note that normal colon fibroblasts sit in between, suggesting that the cancer-associated deregulation of the normal cell activities leads to the reactivation of asymmetric cell division in a cancer-specific manner.
 Indeed, CaCo2 cells are known to display a markedly heterogeneous distribution of phenotypes \cite{Lea2015}.
 Notably, comparing the degree of asymmetry in the division of the cytoplasm in the three different analysed cell types, we found that microscopy-derived fluctuations are systematically higher than those measured by flow cytometry.
-While this could be linked to the different used protocols, it seems more probable that the difference is due to a systematic overestimation of the fluctuations measured by microscopy due to its lower statistics.
+While this could be linked to the different protocols used, it seems more probable that the difference is due to a systematic overestimation of the fluctuations measured by microscopy.
+Indeed, we identified at least two possible origins of such bias: fluctuations in the fluorescence intensity measures and errors in the segmentation protocol.
+Regarding the first one, we demonstrated its effect through simple simulations that mimicked the microscopy analysis.
+While for the second, relying on manual segmentation not only reduces the data but might also introduce biased cell identification errors.
+Both these effects become important when data filtering is only partially allowed due to the low available statistics.
+A discussion on this topic is proposed in the Supplementary Information.

 We have assessed the stability of our model with respect to perturbations arising from the co-occurrence of multiple noise sources.
 In particular, we explored the case where fluctuations at division and variability in cell cycle length are dependent.
 In particular, we investigated a strongly coupled scenario in which division is triggered upon reaching a specific size (sizer strategy) and partitioning fluctuations correspond to size inheritance.
 We observed that -even under this extreme condition- our approach yields reliable parameter estimates that remain consistent with the experimental error.
 Moreover, we observed coupling-dependent increase in $\mu_g$ for newer generations.
 This observation opens new questions and potential applications for our method.